 Mike Call

-I was raised at the base of Mount Olympus, in Salt Lake City, Utah.
-The mountains have always been a source of inspiration, action, and therapy.
-It brought me to rock climbing when it was just a weird thing to do, and I started shooting my friends on a Sony Handycam of my dads.
+The mountains have always been a source of inspiration, action, and solitude.
+Rock climbing was the thing that connected with when it was just a weird thing to do, and I started shooting my friends on my dad’s Hi-8 Sony Handycam.

 I’ve since done dozens of climbing films, started the first online video magazine (then two more after that), pre-YouTube.

-Got really lucky to shoot on feature films with Danny Boyle and Barbara Kopple, worked on episodic for HBO, and keep shooting climbing because I just can’t quit my first love.
+Got really lucky to shoot on feature films with Oscar winners Danny Boyle and Barbara Kopple, worked on episodic series for HBO and Discovery, shot and edited feature documentaries and commercials, directed mini docs for brands, artsy short films and narrative films, and keep shooting climbing because I just can’t quit my first love.

 Mike Call’s creative vision transcends the lens, and in fact, begins in the mountains.
 His ability to capture the essence of the climbing life is unique because it’s through the eyes of someone who has lived it.